1jour1vin

 About the wine:

-The nose is quite subtle, refined, and delicate, as if it were blushing shyly.
-After hints of elderflower, it opens up to a palate that is exceptionally smooth, clear, and pure, with notes of black fruit, spices, and cloves, and a finish of great tenderness.
+The nose is quite subtle, refined, and delicate, as if it were blushing discreetly.
+After hints of elderflower, it opens up to a palate that is incredibly smooth, clear, and pure, with notes of black fruits, spices, and cloves, and a finish of great tenderness.

 Land of Wines